Updated on: 11/22/2019

 4. Look At The Dog

-If You’ve Been Injured In A Dog Attack
+If You’ve Been Attacked By A Dog In Washington State

 If you or your loved one has been bitten by a dog, it may be time to speak with a personal injury attorney about your rights.
-Contact attorney Chris Davis and the Davis Law Group, P.S., today at 206-539-0969, use the chat feature below or fill out the contact form on this page to find out if you have a claim.
+Contact dog bite attorney Chris Davis and the Davis Law Group, P.S., today at (206) 727-4000, use the chat feature below or fill out the contact form on this page to find out if you have a claim.
 The phone call is free and the advice could make all the difference in your claim.